 Next, we consider a mixture of \( L_1 \) and \( L_{1/2} \) norms, where

 \( \vec{e}_1 \) is the vector with the first entry equal to 1 and all other entries equal to 0, and \( Z \) is the normalization constant.

-From Fig.\,\ref{Fig:L1L12}, we observe that even for the non-smooth potential function, which exceeds the assumptions made in the previous analysis, the density still converges to the target distribution satisfactorily using the kernel formula.
+From Fig.\,\ref{Fig:L1L12}, we observe that even for the non-smooth potential function, which exceeds the assumptions made in Section~\ref{sec_kernel_approx}, the density still converges to the target distribution satisfactorily using the kernel formula.

-\textbf{Example 2:} In the second example, we assess the convergence of the BRWP algorithm by computing the score function based on the density function evolved using the regularized Wasserstein proximal operator, as outlined in Algorithm \ref{algo_BRWP_2}.
-We compare the performance of the BRWP method with that of the explicit Euler discretization of the probability flow ODE, which utilizes the score function at time \( t_k \) approximated by a kernel density estimation with Gaussian kernel from particles, and the ULA described in \eqref{def_ULA}.
+\textbf{Example 2:} In the second example, we assess the convergence of the BRWP algorithm by computing the score function based on the density function evolved using the regularized Wasserstein proximal operator, as outlined in Algorithm \ref{algo_BRWP_richardson}.
+We compare the performance of the BRWP method with that of the explicit Euler discretization of the probability flow ODE, where the score function at time \( t_k \) is approximated by a Gaussian kernel KDE from particles, the proximal Langevin algorithm in \citep{proximal_non_smooth}, and the ULA described in \eqref{def_ULA}.